-(1) In response to enterprises' demand for skilled manpower that will immediately be useful in the field of RA and OSHMS, JISHA organizes a set of seminars ranging from a fundamental course covering a basics of RA to a more sophisticated course which teaches how to introduce, operate, and audit OSHMS in the workplace.
+(1) In response to enterprises' demand for skilled manpower that will immediately be useful in the field of RA and OSHMS, JISHA organizes a set of seminars.

 Furthermore, JISHA implements training courses on RA and risk reduction relating to machinery and equipment in accordance with the Guidelines for the Comprehensive Safety Standards of Machinery, established by the Ministry of Health, Labour and Welfare of Japan (MHLW) and the international standards (ISO 12100, etc.).
 It also implements RA training courses on chemical substances for preventing explosions and fires as well as health impairment.